 Are you satisfied with the performance of your air conditioner?
 If you were feeling frustrated by your aircon before these issues, then you might want to switch the old model out for something that’s a better fit for you.

 It’s possible that your current air conditioner isn’t the right size to keep your home cool.
 If this is the case, you’ll want to see if you can upgrade to an air conditioner that will get the job done.
-It’s worth spending more for a reliable and efficient air conditioner.
+It’s worth spending more on a reliable and efficient air conditioner.

 Are You Planning On Retiring Soon?